Simmonds Kicks Pau To Top 14 Lead, Laporte Loses On Return - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 26th Nov, 2023) Uncapped English fly-half Joe Simmonds slotted 15 points as surprise packages Pau beat Stade Francais 30-6 on Saturday to take the lead in the French Top 14.

-Pau, usually involved in the relegation scrap, go above Toulon with their sixth win out of eight games this season.
+Pau, usually involved in the relegation scrap, moved above Toulon with their sixth win from eight games this season.

-Former Exeter Chiefs playmaker Simmonds, 26, keeps his place as the league's top points scorer with a fine display from the tee.
+Former Exeter Chiefs playmaker Simmonds, 26, kept his place as the league's top points-scorer with a fine display for Pau, who will be boosted by the arrival of New Zealand lock Sam Whitelock next week on a two-year deal.

-Much-changed Stade Francais are third in the table with their only points of the game coming from Joris Segonds' penalty and drop goal.
+Third-placed Stade Francais' only points of the game came from Joris Segonds' penalty and drop goal.

-Elsewhere, controversial former French rugby federation president and ex-France head coach Bernard Laporte lost his first game as Montpellier director of rugby with a 26-21 defeat to promoted Oyonnax.
+Elsewhere, controversial former French rugby federation president and ex-France head coach Bernard Laporte lost his first game as Montpellier director of rugby with a 26-21 defeat by promoted Oyonnax.

-In December, former sports minister Laporte was handed a two-year suspended prison sentence for his financial dealings with Montpellier owner Mohed Altrad.

-He was also banned from holding any rugby post for two years, but that is on hold pending his appeal.
+Montpellier, champions in 2022, are bottom of the table after seven straight defeats.

+"We're a team that is doubting itself, a bit confused," Laporte told Canal+.

 Former Ireland fly-half Paddy Jackson scored a try, a conversion, a penalty and a drop goal as Lyon beat Bayonne 42-29 for just their third success of the season.

-In 2018, Jackson and former Ulster teammate Stuart Olding were found not guilty of raping a woman in 2016.

-France winger Damian Penaud crossed four times as Bordeaux-Begles hammered Perpignan 46-22, becoming the first player to score as many tries in a Top 14 game since 2018.
+France winger Damian Penaud became the first player to score four tries in a Top 14 game since 2018 as Bordeaux-Begles hammered Perpignan 46-22.

 Earlier, Fiji winger Setariki Tuicuvu scored twice as Toulon easily overcame Castres 41-19 to temporarily move to the summit of the table.